kh296/InnerEyeCam/README.md

    git clone
    ```

 2. Ensure that a working installation of [conda](https://docs.conda.io/projects/conda/en/latest/) is available.
-It's assumed that the `conda` tools are
+By default `conda` tools for MacOS are
-in the directory: `/opt/miniconda3/`.
-If this isn't the case, then the file
+assumed to be in the directory: `/opt/miniconda3/`.
+If this isn't the case,
-`InnerEyeCam/conda-setup.sh` needs to be changed to reflect the actual location.
+then the file `InnerEyeCam/conda-setup.sh` needs to be changed to reflect the
+actual location.

 3. Change to the directory `InnerEyeCam`: